hicommonwealth/commonwealth/wiki/Package-Scripts.md

 Description: Creates a database dump file, `latest.dump`, from Heroku's commonwealth-beta db, excluding several tables such as DiscussionDrafts, Subscriptions, Notifications, and SocialAccounts.

+## dump-db-limit

+Definition: `yarn run dump-db && psql $(heroku config:get CW_READ_DB -a commonwealth-beta) -a -f limited_dump.sql`

+Description: In addition to running the [dump-db](#dump-db) script, this copies a limited set of Notification and Subscription data from the commonwealth-beta Heroku database.
+Used in conjunction with the [load-db-limit](#load-db-limit) script.

 ## load-db

 Definition: `chmod u+x scripts/load-db.sh && ./scripts/load-db.sh`

 Description: Loads database following the `load-db.sh` script.
 Looks for dump file `latest.dump` by default; if script is called with an argument, the value of DUMP_NAME will be updated to that argument's value.

+## load-db-limit

+Definition: `yarn run reset-db && yarn run load-db && psql -d commonwealth -U commonwealth -a -f limited_load.sql`

+Description: Used in conjunction with [dump-db-limit](#dump-db-limit), this loads a dumped copy of the commonwealth-beta Heroku database alongside a limited, copied set of Notification and Subscription rows.

 ## migrate-db